 A Moslem anesthesiologist practicing in Toronto has no more in common with a Chechen Islamic extremist than a Kennedy family scion does with a devout Catholic Filipina.
 But in one case, we’ve decided that the Islamic identity supersedes all other ties, and in the other case, it isn’t even an issue.
 Nobody talks about Catholic architecture, but we now have this thing called “Islamic” architecture, which is…what exactly?
 Any building with a dome and a minaret?

 The blame for this confusing state of affairs can be laid at the feet of the Orientalists.
-This group included among its members the Byronesque traveller, Wilfred Scawan Blunt, who subscribed to a view of the Islamic world straight out of Aladdin and pushed the idea of a pan-Islamic identity.
-And then there was James Ferguson, the architectural historian who liked to bang on about the hybridity he saw in Indo-Islamic architecture being a sign of decay and corruption.
+This group included among its members the Byronesque traveller, Wilfred Scawen Blunt, who subscribed to a view of the Islamic world straight out of Aladdin and pushed the idea of a pan-Islamic identity.
+And then there was James Fergusson, the architectural historian who liked to bang on about the hybridity he saw in Indo-Islamic architecture being a sign of decay and corruption.
 Not to mention the French Orientalist Georges Marçais, who suggested that any educated person flipping through photos of buildings around the world could easily identify the Islamic buildings among them.

 A wiser person, humble enough to recognise the limits of his knowledge, would have refrained from making such a sweeping statement.
 One only had to look at mosques from China, Indonesia and even parts of India, which have almost no architectural features in common with each other.